 Some headlines suggest AI can already perform most knowledge work.
 Others claim it will soon replace large numbers of jobs.

-Modern AI systems are particularly good at tasks that involve processing language and information.
+Modern AI systems are particularly good at tasks involving language and information processing.

-In many workplaces, AI is now used to assist with activities such as:
+In many workplaces, AI is now used to assist with:

 drafting emails and messages